armenmkrtchian/task-book-search/README.md

 ### Video Demonstration

-A short video demonstrating the solution is included in the repository.
+A short [video](https://drive.google.com/file/d/1ET1HxNGr2t-8J7NVFE00itdPqaThEJCg/view?usp=sharing) demonstrating the solution is included in the repository.
 Watch it to see the application in action.

-### Notes
-- The project avoids using AI tools like ChatGPT for code generation.

-- Code is cleaned up and optimized for readability and performance.

-- The task was completed within the 2-day timeframe.